 Duke University’s Rubenstein Library and its research centers provide travel grants of up to $1000 for researchers whose work would benefit from access to the collections held at Duke.
 Currently, travel grants are available for work in the following research centers:

-In addition, the Rubenstein Library is now accepting applications for two new fellowships for scholars interested in using our German Studies and Jewish Studies collections.
+In addition, the Rubenstein Library offers two fellowships for scholars interested in using our German Studies and Jewish Studies collections.
 Information about these fellowships (including application forms) is provided on each fellowship program's website:

 Any faculty member, graduate or undergraduate student, or independent scholar with a research project requiring the use of materials held by any of the three research centers is eligible to apply.
 All applicants must reside outside of a 100-mile radius of Durham, NC.